Table of Contents

 objectClass: organizationalUnit

-Above, we defined two organizational units (OU) called people
+ou: groupsAbove, we defined two organizational units (OU) called people and groups.

-$ ldapadd -D cn=admin,dc=example,dc=com -f structure.ldif -w passw0rd
+$ ldapadd -D cn=admin,dc=example,dc=com -f structure.ldif -w passw0rdAnd this command adds the entries from structure.ldif to the LDAP directory.

-represents file (read operations from the file).
+- -frepresents file (read operations from the file).

-Once again do the ldapsearch
+Once again do the ldapsearch:

-$ ldapsearch -x -LLL -H ldap:/// -b dc=example,dc=com
+$ ldapsearch -x -LLL -H ldap:/// -b dc=example,dc=comThe output should be something like:

 dn: dc=example,dc=com